iluskaland/grassential/README.md

 # Client Portfolio Template Project

-This repository serves as a showcase of the ongoing development journey to create a portfolio template for our valued client.
+This repository serves as a showcase of the ongoing development journey to create a portfolio template for my client.
 Please note that the content within this repository is filled with demo text and placeholder images and does not represent the final content.

 ## Next Steps